emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 padded to a length of 32 octets with zeros if it is less than 32 octets.
 In this case, IMSK\[j] is the adjusted MSK.

-If no inner EAP or vendor-specific authentication method is run then no EMSK or MSK will be generated (e.g. when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated).
+An inner method may not provider either EMSK or MSK, such as when basic password authentication is used or when no inner method has been run and the crypto-binding TLV for the Result TLV needs to be generated.
 In this case, IMSK\[j] is set to all zeroes (i.e., IMSK\[j] = MSK = 32 octets of 0x00s).

 Note that using a MSK of all zeroes opens up TEAP to man-in-the-middle